A digital product that sells while you sleep is the ultimate dream, but you might be wondering how to create digital

 So, how can you outrank them?

-The best way to outrank a competitor is to produce better content.
+The best way to outrank a competitor is to write better content.
 After all, Google’s goal is to present the best information to the searcher.

 To produce better content, consider how you can:

 - Provide more comprehensive information

-- Provide original stories and case studies that hold the reader’s attention
+- Include original stories and case studies that hold the reader’s attention

 - Present the information in a more organized manner (headers, table of contents, better design, etc.)

-- Provide more visualized illustrations of the information
+- Add more visualized illustrations of the information

 Finally, your email list will be essential to the success of your business.
 When people purchase educational content, they want to feel as though they really know the person selling the digital product.

 Email marketing is the best way to build this relationship.

 For example, Ramit Sethi sells almost all of his courses exclusively through email and has had launches range up to $5 million in just a week.

-To build a strong email list, email regularly in a personal tone of voice.
-Here’s an excellent example of one of Ramit’s emails.
+To build a strong email list, email regularly in a personal tone of voice that achieves the right balance of storyselling.